 Douugh

-Douugh is a new investment platform with a mission statement of helping Aussies manage and grow their money to live financially better lives, establishing healthy investment routines.
+Douugh is an investment platform with a mission statement of helping Aussies manage and grow their money to live financially better lives, establishing healthy investment routines.

 Douugh’s industry-first ‘Autopilot' feature means Aussies can schedule regular investments straight from their connected bank account to create automated investments aligned with their financial goals and budget, removing the emotional and stressful aspects of investing.
 You can get started investing on Douugh with just $1.